mattpage/canvas/README.md

 * Multi-channel audio support
 * Mouse and Keyboard support
 * Physics - constraints, collision detection, vectors, etc
+* Particles - the beginning of a particle system

 ## Demos
 * Basic - Draws multiple color rectangles on the screen.
 Demonstrates mouse interaction.
 * Balls - Balls bouncing about in a constraining box.
 Demonstrates mouse interaction, double buffering, and Physics (constraints + deflection).
 * Asteroids - A playable version of the classic 1979 space shooter.
 Full featured demo of Physics (w/Spatial Partitioning), Keyboard, double buffering, and Audio.
+* Particles - A fountain of confetti-like particles.
+* Attract - Particles are attracted to and swarm the mouse cursor.

 ## scripts
 run the demo(s)